 High Friends in Low Places

 Of course any memoir worth its salt is going to have a healthy amount of name-dropping, and some of the “High Friends” who Lord eventually rubs shoulders with are literary and artistic notables who would bring about the underground scene as we know it today.
 Thankfully, Lord also spills some light on other local mavericks who rode on the bottom of the marquee and who inspire just as much awe in him.
-It’s the discovery of local poets such as Mario Camp and art provocateur Monty Cantsin that really puts an indelible mark on the author.
+It’s the discovery of local poets such as Mario Campo and art provocateur Monty Cantsin that really puts an indelible mark on the author.

 Just like a DJ set culled from Foufounes, the Montreal cultural hub of the time, this is a fast and bumpy ride whose driver does not take his foot off the gas pedal.
 Lord’s dedication to artistic expression, be it music, art, performance art, or architecture, is unwavering throughout this page-turner, as characters weave in and out of the tapestry of the book.